Here are some of the most frequently asked questions we’ve heard from our customers, and our answers. Hope this helps!

 Do you have a sale coming up?
 Can I get free shipping?

-Alas, as a small business, we must be cognizant of our costs wherever they lie.
+Small businesses like ours must be cognizant of our costs wherever they lie.
 In our case, we chose to put a heavier focus our costs on quality drivers first.
 We use domestically produced materials and hardware wherever we can – with fabrics, buckles, zipper, webbing, closures, and even our sewing thread being of domestic production.
 Further, hand-building each piece to order carries it’s own extra costs that those who are producing in volume overseas do not have.
-As such, though there are many out there who have extra wiggle room to do regular sales and give shipping away, we simply cannot.
-This said, keep your eyes open for occasional special events – typically shared through our social media accounts, or by email to our CAMPFIRE list and to members of the TORCHBEARERS.
+Though we do not offer regular sales, we do reward our followers through occasional special events through our CAMPFIRE list and to members of our TORCHBEARERS.

 SIZING AND SPECIAL NEEDS FOR A BETTER FIT